Satisfactory Academic Progress

 The time frame for a student to complete their program of study cannot exceed 150% of the published length of the program.
 Based on federal law, a student is ineligible (via the maximum timeframe element) when it becomes mathematically impossible for the student to complete their program of study within 150% of the length of the undergraduate program.

 This 150% limit will be measured by all attempted credit hours.
-Transfer Credits are included in the 150% calculation; however, developmental/remedial courses are not included.
+Transfer Credits are included in the 150% calculation; however, developmental/remedial courses are not included and courses with COVID-19 WE/IE grades are not included.
 There is no academic warning period for the 150% rule.

 EXAMPLE: If a program has 121 credit hours, the student may only attempt 181.5 credit hours before becoming ineligible to receive Title IV funds.
 The 150% remaining hours in your program of study must be equal to or more than the remaining hours needed to graduate in your program of study.